fluxfw/Notifications4Plugins/README.md

 # Notifications4Plugins
 This plugin offers a quick and easy way to create and send notifications in any language.
-The notifications are usually configured in the config screen of Notifications4Plugins and can then sent by other plugins dynamic
+The notifications are usually configured in the config screen of Notifications4Plugins and can then be sent for instance as an email by other plugins dynamic

 The text of the notifications is parsed by default with the [Twig template engine!](https://twig.symfony.com/doc/1.x/templates.html), meaning the developer can replace placeholders and use if statements and loops